-Nonjudicial foreclosure.
-In Washington, you can't redeem the home after a nonjuducial foreclosure (Wash.
+Nonjudicial foreclosures.
+You can't redeem the home after a nonjuducial foreclosure in Washington.
+(Wash.
 Rev. Code Ann. § 61.24.050(1)).
 Because most foreclosures in Washington are nonjudicial, foreclosed homeowners usually don't get a right to redeem after the sale.

-To redeem the home, you'll have to give the sheriff at least five days' written notice that you intend to redeem before actually paying the redemption amount (Wash.
+To redeem the home, you'll have to give the sheriff at least five days' written notice that you intend to redeem before actually paying the redemption amount.
+(Wash.
 Rev. Code Ann. § 6.23.080).

 If you need help with the notice or have other questions about the procedure for redeeming the home, get help from a Washington attorney.